ponelat/asc-2022-overlays-talk/slides.md

 Splitting APIs by their role.
 Good for gateways or super large API definitionns.
 Also useful for one API definition with several "versions" in it.

+We have Overlays that mutate one thing at at time.
+Help us get composition documents.

 ---